 - a.
-The project title, including a brief description of the project location and limits (community name, corridor, street name, etc.), and a phrase describing the type and scope of the project. - b.
-A unique project identification number provided by Caltrans. - c.
+The project title, including a brief description of the project location and limits (community name, corridor, street name, etc.), and a phrase describing the type and scope of the project.
+The project description should be based on quantified and qualitative information to document transparently and in plain language how the project is consistent with the Commission approved TAMP. - b.
+A unique project identification number (e.g. PPNO, EA, Project ID) provided by Caltrans. - c.
 For projects on the state highway system, the route number and postmile limits. - d.
-Any appropriate funding restriction or designation, including projects requiring state-only funding, or projects requiring federal funds. - e.
-Planned project outputs for each project.
-The project outputs should be based on quantified and qualitative information to document transparently and in plain language how the project is consistent with the Commission-approved TAMP. - f.
-A notation indicating that the project has met the threshold and will be required to submit a Senate Bill (SB) 1 SHOPP Baseline Agreement.
+Any appropriate funding restriction or designation, including projects requiring state- only funding, or projects requiring federal funds. - e.
+Planned performance measure(s) for each project. - f.
+For projects that meet the Senate Bill (SB) 1 SHOPP Baseline Agreement threshold, provide a notation stating the requirement.